Benefits For Nannies

 Quite often, the best jobs are not publicly advertised.
 Many excellent

-We personally interview and screen families seeking our assistance
+We screen families seeking our assistance

 in hiring a nanny.
 This saves